-Tension and stress escalates, communication breaks down, resentment builds, anger increases and power battles take over surfacing all the unresolved issues of the past.
+Tension and stress escalate, communication breaks down, resentment builds, anger increases and power battles take over surfacing all the unresolved issues of the past.
 Treading on eggshells pretending all is well was a far better option then shaking up the hornets’ nest… until now.

-Relationship Cracks Before Lockdown
+Relationship Cracks Before the Pandemic

 Before the pandemic you may have juggled work commitments, home and social life, the gym and children.
 Your life revolved around schedules – work demands and deadlines, dropping off and picking up the children from school plus the extra curricula activities, preparing meals, taking care of household chores, helping the kids with homework, bath time and reading until you could finally tuck them up in bed and return to your computer to check work emails or finish off a report.

 For couples without children, work or career tends to take over.
 Maybe you worked longer hours, travelled more for your job or holidays, found separate interests, focussed on home improvements and may have socialised more freely.

 Whether you have children or not, by the time you got to bed you were exhausted.
 Pinterest, Instagram or YouTube were an appealing distraction before you turned lights out and attempted an uninterrupted night’s sleep.

 Communication with your partner or spouse was kept to daily logistics, passing comments or constant reminders, often known as nagging.
 Issues were never dealt with for fear of triggering an argument.
 Social nights out where your focus was more on the friends rather than the person you share your house with, maintained the pretence that all was well.
 Sex and intimacy were not on your radar and it most likely had been off the menu for several months.
 Occasionally guilt kicked in and you felt obliged to concede to a night of quick passion in the hope it would keep your partner or spouse satisfied for the next few weeks or even months.

 Many couples have sex 3-4 times a year, usually when they’re on holiday